-Dr. Robert Mogielnicki is a Resident Scholar at the Arab Gulf States Institute in Washington.
+Dr. Robert Mogielnicki is a Senior Resident Scholar at the Arab Gulf States Institute in Washington.
 He manages the institute’s political economy research and oversees “Next Gen Gulf” — a long-term research series that examines how advanced technologies shape Gulf Arab governments and economies.
-In the fall, he will begin teaching China–Middle East Relations as an Adjunct Assistant Professor at Georgetown University’s Center for Contemporary Arab Studies.
+He teaches China–Middle East Relations as an Adjunct Assistant Professor at Georgetown University’s Center for Contemporary Arab Studies.
 Dr. Mogielnicki previously worked as a human resource development consultant and in journalism across the Middle East and North Africa.
 He holds a DPhil degree from the University of Oxford’s Magdalen College.
 His first monograph on the political economy of free zones in Gulf Arab states is under contract with Palgrave Macmillan’s International Political Economy series.
 His published work has appeared in Foreign Policy, The Banker, World Politics Review, and Axios.
 Dr. Mogielnicki regularly provides commentary for international media outlets, including: Bloomberg, AFP, Forbes, Nikkei Asian Review, The Wall Street Journal, Nature, Financial Times, Reuters, BBC World News TV, VOX, Voice Of America, Washington Post, Los Angeles Times, and S&P Global.